khulnasoft/ThreatMatrix/docs/source/Contribute.md

 ### Backend

-Now, you can execute IntelX in development mode by selecting the mode `test` while launching the startup script:
+Now, you can execute ThreatMatrix in development mode by selecting the mode `test` while launching the startup script:

 ```bash
 ./start test up